Unsupervised Discovery of Failure Taxonomies from Deployment Logs: Problem Formulation

-We consider the problem of discovering semantic failure clusters from perception data collected during robotic failures.
-These clusters provide interpretable structure over uncurated failure logs and can be used for downstream tasks such as (1) targeted data collection to improve safety, and (2) online failure detection for real-time reliability.
+We formalize the problem of unsupervised discovery of failure taxonomy from multimodal perceptual recordings collected during robotic deployment.
+Consider a dataset of $N$ failure-centered sequences:

-Formally, we are given a dataset of $N$ sequences, each consisting of $K$ perceptual observations leading up to a failure:
+where $o_{1:K_n}^n = (o_1^n, \ldots, o_{K_n}^n)$ denotes the observation trajectory for the $n$-th failure instance.
+Each sequence contains frames preceding and following the failure time index $k_f^n \in \{1,\dots,K_n\}$.
+The observation $o_{k_f^n}^n$ corresponds to the failure event, while neighboring frames provide pre-failure context and post-event consequences.

-where $o_{1:K}^n = (o_1^n, o_2^n, \ldots, o_K^n)$ denotes the observation sequence for the $n$-th failure case.
-The final observation $o_K^n$ corresponds to the failure event.
-For example, in autonomous driving, $o_K^n$ might be an image showing a rear-end collision.
+Our objective is to discover a set of $L$ semantically coherent and actionable failure modes capturing the recurring failure patterns in the deployment logs.
+Formally, we seek a mapping

-Our goal is to construct a system $H$ that maps this dataset to a set of $L$ semantic clusters:
+where each cluster $C_l$ represents a failure mode and is characterized by: (i) a natural language name $s_l$, (ii) a short textual description $d_l$, (iii) representative keywords $\kappa_l$, (iv) a subset of sequences $D_l \subset D$ assigned to that failure mode, and (v) a frequency $f_l = |D_l|/|D|$.

-where each cluster $C_l$ is characterized by a natural language summary $s_l$ and a subset of sequences $D_l \subset D$ that share a common failure mode.
-These clusters reflect high-level \textit{failure themes} derived from raw observations.
-For instance, a cluster might be: $C_l = \texttt{Rear-End Collisions: Insufficient Following Distance}$, in which case each sequence in $D_l$ corresponds to a failure where the autonomous car did not maintain a safe following distance from the vehicle in front.
-This formulation enables unsupervised discovery of interpretable failure modes directly from perceptual logs, providing a scalable mechanism for structuring real-world failure data and guiding robust, adaptive learning.
+Crucially, the failure modes are not predefined and must be obtained from raw deployment data.
+The goal is not merely to group perceptually similar sequences, but to recover semantically coherent failure modes that explain why failures occur across episodes.
+For instance, a cluster might be $C_l$ = \texttt{Rear-End Collisions: Insufficient Following Distance}, where every trajectory in $D_l$ involves an autonomous vehicle failing to maintain safe headway from a leading vehicle.